 Add a Query class that abstracts over the concept of a DDS query: an expression and a collection of mutable parameters

 Revised Text:

+A new paragraph has been added in Section 7.6.3 (DataReader interface) as follows: Quote[

+Instead of overloading several operation variants that accept large numbers of infrequently used parameters, a DataReader.Selector is provided to encapsulate various selection criteria (for example, sets of sample, instance, and view states).
+DataReader.select method returns a Selector object, which encapsulates the default selection criteria.
+For portability, the default state of the Selector object is defined as instanceHandle=null, nextInstance=false, dataState=any, queryExpression=null, and maxSamples=unlimited.
+Selector provides fluent interface to modify the default selection parameters.
+For convenience, Selector provides read and take methods.

+]Unquote.

+Discussion:

 The concerns raised by the issue are valid but the proposed resolution (adding a Query class) only partially addresses the concerns.
 A more general abstraction, namely “Selector” has been introduced to capture a generic DDS query.
 Section 7.6.3 in the specification describes the Selector concept in detail.
 A summary is presented here.